 What is Balmain?

-This French company specializing in luxury clothing is renowned for its luxurious and dazzling creations.
+This French company, specializing in luxury clothing, is renowned for its luxurious and dazzling creations.
 Since its inception, Pierre Balmain’s name has come to epitomize bold, austere designs and sophisticated jewelry.
 The frequent use of rich fabrics, intricate embroidery and beading, and precision tailoring characterizes the bold, confident aesthetic of the brand’s models.
-The fashion brand sells various products, such as accessories, fragrances, and ready-to-wear for men and women.
+The fashion brand sells a range of products, including accessories, fragrances, and ready-to-wear for men and women.
 It is particularly known for its figure-emphasizing dresses, pieces that exude sophistication and strength, and military-style coats.
 The brand is popular with celebrities and often appears on red carpets worldwide.
-Under the creative direction of Olivier Rousteing, Balmain has retained its tradition of Parisian elegance but has become more modern and youthful.
+Under the creative direction of Olivier Rousteing, Balmain has retained its Parisian elegance while becoming more modern and youthful.
 The company remains a key player in haute couture, with flagship boutiques in major fashion capitals and a presence in high-end department stores worldwide.

 1945 – 1983

 The emblem is adorned with an extravagant symbol placed in a square at the top of the logo.
-On a white background, with a thin and uneven border, the founder’s initials, Pierre Balmain, are written in bold black lines as if hand-drawn.
+On a white background with a thin, uneven border, the founder’s initials, Pierre Balmain, are written in bold black lines, as if hand-drawn.
 The lines of the letters remain open, and the symbols are compactly arranged, almost intertwining, visually resembling a labyrinth.

 The symbol looks unusual, conveying the creative process in which ideas are born in the artist’s soul and go through a complex path before materializing into a finished design.
 The full brand name is placed below the square.
-Hollow white letters with black outlines and varying thicknesses of the symbols reflect the essence of the designer’s work—creating an attractive and decorative exterior.
+Hollow white letters with black outlines and varying symbol thicknesses reflect the essence of the designer’s work, creating an attractive, decorative exterior.

 1983 – 2018